mbautin/spark/README.md

 for guidance on building a Spark application that works with a particular distribution.

-## A Note About Thrift JDBC server and CLI for Spark SQL

-Spark SQL supports Thrift JDBC server and CLI.
-See sql-programming-guide.md for more information about using the JDBC server and CLI.
-You can use those features by setting `-Phive` when building Spark as follows.

-    $ sbt/sbt -Phive  assembly

 ## Configuration

 Please refer to the [Configuration guide](http://spark.apache.org/docs/latest/configuration.html)